A taste of what readers think - vote here, then see every market-sentiment poll.

 PortfolioS&P 500

-Growth × inflation framework based on Ray Dalio's macroeconomic regime model.
-Classifies the current environment from live FRED data and shows which asset classes historically perform best.
+Growth × inflation framework inspired by Ray Dalio's macro regime model.
+Classifies the current US environment from live FRED data and shows which asset classes historically perform best.

 Framework: Ray Dalio, Bridgewater Associates